CodeScop/Oge-Mai-Field-Guide/nano/allfoomnanowardrobe.md

 - The quest **Bare Bone Communication** gives you the **Grult Fur Vest**: https://4thewords.com/media/wardrobe/featured/female/wf&#95;1115-grult-fur-vest-8019-43140.png
 - The quest **Bounty from Shari of Sands** gives you a **Tiny Kiru** to tie to your waist: https://4thewords.com/media/wardrobe/featured/male/wm&#95;1031-kiru-granade-7563-53372.png
 - The quest **Watering the Desert** gives you a **Kuikas Necklace**: https://4thewords.com/media/wardrobe/featured/male/wm&#95;1676-desert-beetle-necklace-12394-70370.png
+- The quest **Troubles With Torkan 2/2** gives you a **Torkan Head** (don't worry, it's more of a crown than a gory hunting trophy): https://4thewords.com/media/wardrobe/featured/male/wm&#95;1677-volcano-head-12397-95319.png

 Okay, we're ready to start tracking house items!
 Special events are the only time this is worth tracking, because it's the only time there's a lot of house items that aren't painfully transparent.
 (At least, so far.)